Intimate Partner Violence & Substance Abuse

 If you are a victim of intimate partner violence seeking information, resources and support, visit:

-The Institute of Medicine issued a July 2011 report recommending that Intimate Partner Violence (IPV) screening and counseling should be offered as clinical preventive services to all women and adolescent girls.
-National statistics estimate that 50 - 90 percent of women in substance abuse treatment have been or are currently victims of IPV.
+The Institute of Medicine issued a report dated July 2011 recommending that Intimate Partner Violence (IPV) screening and counseling should be offered as clinical preventive services to all women and adolescent girls.
+National statistics estimate that 50 to 90 percent of women in substance abuse treatment have been or are currently victims of IPV.
 Often, victims and perpetrators of IPV participate in OASAS prevention, treatment and recovery programs.
-Identifying victims and perpetrators participating in prevention, treatment and recovery services is important for:
+Identifying victims and perpetrators participating in prevention, treatment and recovery services is important for

 - improving safety for victims,